-Blogging has been my full-time job since 2015 and in the last few years, I took on a second job as a social media manager for several local businesses.
+Blogging has been my full-time job since 2015 and in the last few years, I took on the job as a social media manager for several local businesses.
 Between the two, I’ve learned my fair share about Instagram and what it takes to succeed.
 Now, I don’t claim to be any kind of expert, but I’ve gone through a lot of trial and error and done ridiculous amounts of research, so hopefully, my word will count for something.

 30+ Props for Cozy Bookstagram Photos // 4 Presets to Elevate Your Insta Feed // Get to Know the Bookstagrammer

 Before we get into the bookstagram tips, I want to talk a little more about engagement rates.

 What does “engagement rate” actually mean?
 Your Instagram engagement rate is determined by your average number of likes + average number of comments ÷ your follower count x 100.
 Example: if you have an average of 1700 likes and add it to an average of 60 comments then divide it by a follower count of 5675 and multiply it by 100, you’ll see that you have an engagement rate of ≈31%.
 This can get a bit tricky, so one of my favorite tools to use in order to keep updated with my engagement rate is the Phlanx engagement calculator.